MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

 ### Implement the hotels dialog

-We keep the same overall flow of the hotel dialog: ask for a destination, ask for a date, ask for the number of nights to stay, and then show the user a list of options that matched their search.
+You keep the same overall flow of the hotel dialog: ask for a destination, ask for a date, ask for the number of nights to stay, and then show the user a list of options that matched their search.

 Edit **./dialogs/hotels.js**.

-1. Import the classes and constants we'll need for the dialog.
+1. Import the classes and constants you'll need for the dialog.

     ```javascript
     const { ComponentDialog, WaterfallDialog, TextPrompt, DateTimePrompt } = require('botbuilder-dialogs');